Who we are

 How we got started

-ILP was originally created by university students who wanted to have an experience in another country like a study abroad program, but didn’t want to be tourists or confined to a classroom.
+ILP was originally created by students at Brigham Young University who wanted to have an experience in another country like a study abroad program, but didn’t want to be tourists or confined to a classroom.
 They wanted to actually interact with people, serve, and form real relationships in the country they traveled to.

-These students got together with a Brigham Young University professor who shared their values and had spent his life developing the best, most successful way to teach English to children.
+These students got together with their BYU professor of Human Development and Psycholinguistics, the late Dr. Trevor Mckee, who shared their values and had spent his life developing the best, most successful way to teach English to children.
 Together, they agreed that the best thing that they could give to the people of a particular community was to teach their children English.
 The result was a program which allowed participants to really experience the country and culture (not just be in a classroom or visit as a tourist) in an affordable way, while also giving back.

 Because ILP participants are volunteers, the schools and parents of the children in the Exchange Program help pay for the expenses (such as housing, food, and in-country support) to keep the program cost down.
 In the Humanitarian Program, volunteers provide an entirely free education to children who come from families who would not otherwise be able to afford classes like these.